BECOME A MEMBER

 Heater Hose Replacement

 Hose clamp tool

 Fluid catch basin

-- Exacto knife or razor blade
+Exacto knife or razor blade

-- Protective eyewear and gloves
+Protective eye wear and gloves

 - Locate the heater hoses to be replaced and remove or relocate any obstructions.

 Locate Heater Hoses